MeerKAT discovery of a double radio relic and odd radio circle: connecting cluster and galaxy merger shocks: Observations and Data Processing

 To create our final radio continuum images we used two procedures.
-Initially, we combined the two fully calibrated Stokes~$I$ MeerKAT images and 10-channel cubes obtained from the SARAO archive.
-A frequency-dependent taper was used to ensure the angular resolution is approximately constant in each of the 10 channels \citep{Mauch2020}.
+Initially, we combined the two fully calibrated Stokes~$I$ MeerKAT images and, separately, the 10-channel cubes obtained from the SARAO archive, made using the standard MeerKAT continuum pipeline.
+For the latter, a frequency-dependent $uv$-taper was used to ensure the resolution is the same in all 10 sub-band channels \citep[see][and references therein]{Mauch2020}.
+The resulting cube is used to explore the in-band spectral indices of the discovered radio sources.
+The full-bandwidth Stokes~$I$ radio continuum images are made using multi-frequency synthesis, which ensures excellent $uv$-coverage and sensitivity to extended structures.
 We use tasks in the \texttt{miriad} software package for data combination and analysis.
-The measured rms near the cluster relics is 3.2 $\mu$Jy\,beam$^{-1}$ (Day 1, beam: $7.63'' \times 6.68''$) and 3.5 $\mu$Jy\,beam$^{-1}$ (Day 2, beam: $7.45'' \times 7.14''$).
-After convolving each image to a common $8''$ ($10''$) beam, the rms is 2.4 (2.6) $\mu$Jy\,beam$^{-1}$ in the combined data set (Days 1+2), prior to primary beam correction.
-In our second approach, to improve the quality of the Stokes $I$ wide-band image and extend the primary beam correction to the 5\% level, we downloaded the two calibrated data sets and jointly imaged them as described in \citet{Heywood2022}, achieving a synthesized beam of 7.7$''$ and a significantly lower rms of $\sim$1.5 $\mu$Jy\,beam$^{-1}$ around the field centre.
-The rms noise between the two relics is $\sim$6.5 $\mu$Jy\,beam$^{-1}$ and near ORC~J1027--4422 it is $\sim$4.0 $\mu$Jy\,beam$^{-1}$, higher than around the image centre due to the primary beam correction. \\
+The measured rms near the cluster relics is 3.2 $\mu$Jy\,beam$^{-1}$ (Day~1, beam: $7.63\arcsec \times 6.68\arcsec$) and 3.5 $\mu$Jy\,beam$^{-1}$ (Day~2, beam: $7.45\arcsec \times 7.14\arcsec$).
+We combine the two images after convolving both to a common resolution of 8\arcsec.
+This results in an improved rms of 2.4~$\mu$Jy\,beam$^{-1}$.
+All image analysis is done using the {\sc miriad} package \citep{Sault1995}.
+Fluxes are measured using the task {\sc cgcurs} with appropriate regions. \\